Have you experienced a knee injury that turned out to be an ACL tear?

 Physical therapy can help slowly guide you toward being able to bear your full weight after your injury.

-A good method to keep in mind is “RICE”, or rest, ice, compression, and elevation.
+A good method to keep in mind is “RICE.”, which stands for rest, ice, compression, and elevation.

-Your physical therapist will also recommend controlling your swelling with a cold application, such as an ice sleeve.
+Your physical therapist may recommend controlling your swelling with a cold application, such as an ice sleeve.

 You may also receive a brace to limit your knee’s mobility as you recover.